 DAY SEVEN: Up and out: Thats the task.
 Six miles of trail and 3,600 feet of elevation gain, and well be out.
 We hate to leave the canyon, yet we want to get this climb over with as quickly as possible.
 Real food and a hot shower sound inviting.

 The South Kaibab is wide and well groomed, and the route is direct and efficient.
-The downside: heavy foot and hoof traffic, including mule trains carrying guests to and from Phantom Ranch.
+The downside: heavy foot and hoof traffic, including mule trains carrying guests and supplies to and from Phantom Ranch.
 As we turn off the Tonto Trail and onto the Kaibab, an eight-mule caravan is just ahead, going up.
-Darned the luck.
+Darn the luck.
 If we had gotten to the junction two minutes sooner, we wouldnt be stuck hiking behind the mules, dodging their pungent droppings.
 Not until Cedar Ridge, just a mile and a half from the rim, do any of us finally pass the mule train.

 Slow-moving roadblock on the Kaibab

-From Cedar Ridge on up, we suddenly are in tourist territory.
+From Cedar Ridge on up, were suddenly in tourist territory.
 Men in polo shirts, women in designer jeans, kids in sneakers.
 We catch a whiff of cologne here and there — and wonder if these people are catching a whiff of us.
 Did you spend the night down there? a kindly old woman inquires.
 We must not look or smell as bad as we suspect, or the answer would be obvious.

-About three hours after leaving camp, we grunt and groan through the final switchbacks in the white Kaibab Formation, and suddenly we are out.
+About three hours after leaving camp, we grunt and groan through the final switchbacks in the white rock of the Kaibab Formation, and suddenly we are out.
 Its a Saturday, and the parking lot is packed.
 Our truck hasnt been disturbed, and the six beers inside are still cold.
 This is about all one could ask for.
 Its time to celebrate, and to reminisce — and to begin plotting next years trip.